marcsze/swc_introR_lessonStuff/README.md

 ### Obtaining Example Data Set

 The inflammation data set that will be used during this lesson can be downloaded [here](http://swcarpentry.github.io/r-novice-inflammation/setup/).
-After downloading the data move it onto your Desktop and unzip the file.
+After downloading the data create a new folder called `r-novice-inflammation`, unzip the file and move it into this newly created folder.

 *Alternatively, if you have `git` already installed and have a user profile you can also clone this repo and get the data set and this walkthrough with the following commands on the command line.*